jasonarvizu/jasonarvizu/README.md

 ### Hi there 👋, my name is Jason

 I'm Jason Arvizu, and I am a Software Engineer.
-I really enjoy learning languages and frameworks from all ends of the spectrum like React and Typescript, to Python and Pandas.
+I really enjoy learning languages and frameworks from all ends of the spectrum like React and C#, to Python and Pandas.
 I also enjoy creating models in Tensorflow.

 ![Profile views](https://gpvc.arturio.dev/jasonarvizu)